Tests and treatments

 - Four normal limbs

-- And a nuchal fold of less than 3 mm.
+- In normal circumstances, a nuchal fold is less than 3 mm.

 The nuchal fold is a small collection of fluid under the skin of the neck in all embryos that is only present between week 11 and 14 of a pregnancy.
-The fluid usually disappears after 14 weeks of pregnancy.
-This can be clearly seen on an ultrasound scan.
+We can usually see the nuchal fold clearly on an ultrasound.
 The thickness of the nuchal fold shows us whether there is an increased risk of an abnormality in the baby:

 - A normal nuchal fold (< 3 mm) means a substantially reduced risk of an abnormality in the baby.